Jean-Michel Jarre has announced that he’ll release a new album later this year.

 Jarre released the 41-track album Planet Jarre earlier today via Sony.

-Jean-Michelle Jarre - Equinoxe Infinity
+Jean-Michel Jarre - Equinoxe Infinity

 1. The Watchers (Movement 1)

 2. Flying Totems (Movement 2)

 4. All That You Leave Behind (Movement 4)

 5. If The Wind Could Speak (Movement 5)

 9. Don’t Look Back (Movement 9)